Semiparametric bivariate extreme-value copulas: Results

-We have chosen the gravitational wave detection dataset gathered by the LIGO and Virgo collaborations during their first three observation runs to test the applicability of our method.
+We have chosen the \gls{gw} detection dataset gathered by the LIGO and Virgo collaborations during their first three observation runs to test the applicability of \gls{sbevc}.
 It consists of 50 rows and two columns.
 Each row represents a merger event, while each column features one of the masses involved in the event, measured in solar mass units (M\textsubscript{\(\odot\)}).
 During the first and second observation runs, 11 events were detected, while the third run provided 39.
-The first event was GW150914, on september 2015, and the last one, GW190930\_133541, on September 2019.
-As presented by LIGO and Virgo, the first mass is always the larger of the two and is known as the primary mass, whereas the other one is named the secondary mass.
+The first event was GW150914, in September 2015, and the last one, GW190930\_133541, in September 2019.
+LIGO and Virgo report the larger of the two masses, the primary mass, as the first tuple component, followed by the secondary mass.

-We reckon that very few datasets are more representative of bivariate data, considering the very nature of binary mergers.
-Bivariate models are usually building blocks for higher dimensional ones, but in this case all the attention is centered around two mass values, of high scientific relevance.
-Another aspect that adds up to this significance is the scarcity of data, for only 50 events have been recorded during a 5-year span.
-This contrasts with the increasingly huge amounts of information coming from IoT, social networks, finance, etc., in the current era of Big Data.
+We believe that very few datasets better represent bivariate data, considering the very nature of \glspl{bm}.
+Bivariate models are usually building blocks for higher-dimensional ones, but in this case, all the attention is focused on two mass values of high scientific relevance.
+Another aspect that adds to this significance is the scarcity of data, for only 50 events have been recorded during five years.
+This scarcity contrasts with the increasingly large amounts of information coming from IoT, social networks, finance, among others, in the current era of Big Data.